GovindhKishore/duskers-hyperskill-project/README.md

 # Duskers

-A simple text-based resource management and exploration game written in Python.
+A console-based exploration and resource management game built as part of the Hyperskill Python track.
+Navigate derelict locations, manage resources, and survive with your robotic crew.

 ## Features